BedanNjoroge/SyriaTel_Customer_Churn/README.md

 **Business Problem**

-Syria Tel stakeholders would like to reduce money lost by customers who do not stick around for long.
+Syriatel is a mobile network provider in Syria.
+It is one of the only two providers in Syria.
+The stakeholders would like to reduce money lost by customers who do not stick around for long.

 **Business Objective**

-The aim of this project is to analyze customer minutes, calls, charge and other variables to predict whether a customer will churn doing business with Syria Tel or not.
+The aim of this project is to analyze customer minutes, calls, charge and other variables to predict whether a customer will churn doing business with Syriatel or not.

 **Distribution of Customer Churn**
 ![Pic1](https://github.com/BedanNjoroge/SyriaTel_Customer_Churn/assets/118848352/920531c9-aa29-465f-9639-82e8165bccf6)